 “I fly drones for fun.
 Do I need a Part 107 drone license to fly for recreational purposes?”

 The rules of whether or not you need a license to fly your drone often seem like they change every few months.
 (Seriously, sometimes they do!)
+But the latest is that, as of June 2021, the FAA made it a requirement that all operators of drones must either have a Part 107 certificate if flying commercially, or have passed the TRUST if flying recreationally.

 (The Part 107 drone license is in reference to the “Remote Pilot Certificate with a small UAS rating) that all commercial drone operators must attain before operating drones for business purposes.
 To get the certificate, you must pass a written test, as required under the Federal Aviation Administration’s Part 107.)
+The TRUST must be taken by anyone flying under Section 44809, which is those who are recreationally flying drones (so you aren’t flying for commercial purposes or otherwise making money off your flight).

 - Register your drone: Register on the official FAA website here.
 Then mark your drone registration number on the outside of the aircraft, and carry proof of registration with you.